Changissnz/nu_merchant_principal/README.md

 ports, with agents $b_0$ and $b_1$ in charge of guarding entry against outsider agents listed as threats.
-Using imaginary value $I$, outsiders $d_0$ and $d_1$ were able to obscure their identities and bypassed the guardian agents, thereby infiltrating the five-star network.
+Using imaginary value $I$, outsiders $d_0$ and $d_1$ were able to obscure their identities and bypass the guardian agents, thereby infiltrating the five-star network.

 ![image info](./images/imaginary_four.PNG)